Bishop Stephen writes:

 The ministry of preaching

-The ministry of preaching in the parish is primarily the responsibility of clergy and Readers.
-As the church grows and responds to the needs of mission and ministry, more and more people have become involved in the ministry of preaching, with the support of their clergy and congregations.
-In the light of this welcome development the Bishops are seeking to respond in a way that is flexible and sensitive to local situations, while affirming that this important ministry should be exercised in good order and with appropriate training.
-The ministry of Authorised Local Preacher is part of that response.
+The ministry of preaching in the parish is primarily the responsibility of licensed ministers, lay and ordained.
+As the church grows and responds to the needs of mission and ministry, though, more and more people have become involved in the ministry of preaching, with the support of their clergy and congregations.
+The ministry of Authorised Local Preacher is a response to this need and an opportunity to invite more people to participate in the church's ministry.

 The Authorised Local Preacher

 Preaching has always been at the heart of the life of the church and a focus for its mission and ministry.
 The Bishops wish to be linked with those who share in the ministry of preaching and to offer encouragement and support by giving their authorisation for this ministry.
-The ministry of authorised local preacher is exercised under the responsibility of the incumbent who, with the congregation, will have discerned the appropriat
+The ministry of authorised local preacher is exercised under the responsibility of the incumbent who, with the congregation, will have discerned the gift that one of their own number has.